about

 • Earn Continuing Professional Development (CPD) points.

-• Become closely affiliated with widely recognized and respected emblem of excellence within the engineering technology community.
+• Become closely affiliated with a widely recognized and respected emblem of excellence within the engineering technology community.

 • Receive recognition from peers and other industry professionals.